C4ptainCrunch/thesis/source/index.rst

-When viewed from an external point of view, these types of games can be modelized as finite states machines with boards being states (the initial board is the initial state), each player's action being transitions and wins and draws being terminal states.
+When viewed from an external point of view, these types of games can be modelized as finite states machines with boards being states (the initial board is the initial state), each player's action being a transition and wins and draws being terminal states.

 ..
 TODO formal description of the game as a FSM ?

-It might be tempting to try to enumerate every possible play of those games by starting a game and recursively try each legal action until the end of the play to find the best move for each state.
+It might be tempting to try to enumerate every possible play of those games by starting a game and recursively trying each legal action until the end of the game to find the best move for each state.

 Unfortunately, most of the time, this is not a feasible approach due to the size